qooxdoo/documentation/server/README.md

 This page is an overview of Qoodoo's server capabilities.
 It shows which parts of Qooxdoo can be used in a server environment or comparable scenario.
 It also serves as an introduction to those interested in using Qooxdoo in a server environment.

-This listing shows the core features of the _Qooxdoo Server_ package.
-If you build your own package with the skeleton way of using Qooxdoo, the feature set might be extended depending on your application code.
 Qooxdoo server supports all the features of the [Qooxdoo Core](/core/).

 We currently support two types of runtimes:
 - [node.js](http://nodejs.org/)